 The tamandua is often referred to as the lesser anteater because it is so much smaller than its relative, the giant anteater.
 Central and South American forest and scrub habitat are where these critters call home.
 There are 2 known species; the tetradactyla (southern tamandua) and mexicana (northern tamandua).
 Their coat color varies depending on where they live.
 In the south, they have dark markings over their shoulders and back, while the rest of their bodies range from brown to blond.
-In the north and west, they may have lighter markings or be a solid black, brown, or blond, and have no markings.
+In the north and west, they may have lighter markings or be a solid black, brown, or blonde, and have no markings.

 First the Stats…